cepgen/website/index.md

 This documentation page attempts to summarise the various processes and configuration parameters currently, and soon to be handled by this piece of software.

+A reference manual describing all objects and their relationships can be found [here](https://cepgen.hepforge.org/docs/).

-Please use the reference {cite:p}`Forthomme:2018ecc`: for citation:
+Please use the reference {cite:p}`Forthomme:2018ecc` for citation:

 > [Comput.
 Phys.
 Commun.
 271 (2022) 108225](https://doi.org/10.1016/j.cpc.2021.108225). [arXiv:1807.06059 \[hep-ph\]](https://arxiv.org/abs/1808.06059).